 How should you use your Citi ThankYou points?

 If you have the Citi Premier card, the travel portal is a good option if you don’t want to worry about award charts or are booking last-minute flights.
 It is also your only option for booking hotels since Citi doesn’t offer any hotel transfer partners.
-The 1.25 cent per point value is reasonable, especially considering how easy it is to redeem them.
+The 1.25 cent per point value is reasonable, especially considering how easy it is to redeem them, but that will only be available through April 10, 2021.

 Flexible Citi ThankYou points are worth 0.5 to ~5 cents each, depending on how you redeem them.
 The Citi Premier and Citi Prestige are currently the only two cards that allow you to fully utilize this rewards program by enabling transfers to Citi’s travel partners.